- What is phishing?

 What is phishing?

-How to recognise phishing emails
+How to recognize phishing emails

-How do I know an email is really from FastMail?
+How do I know an email is really from Fastmail?

-All legitimate emails from FastMail sent on or after 15th October 2014 will have a white tick in a green circle displayed next to the sender's name in both the mailbox list and on the message itself.
+All legitimate emails from Fastmail sent after October 15, 2014 will have a white check mark in a green circle displayed next to the sender's name in both the inbox and on the message itself.
 Note: The green check mark will only display our web interface and our mobile apps.
 It will not appear in other email clients.

 And like this on the message: